-This new book features a facsimile of the 1507 World Map by Martin Waldseemüller – the first map ever to display the name America – and tells the fascinating story behind its creation in 16th-century France and rediscovery 300 years later in the library of Wolfegg Castle, Germany, in 1901.
-It also includes a completely new translation and commentary to Martin Waldseemüller and Matthias Ringmann’s seminal cartographic text, the Cosmographiae Introductio, which originally accompanied the World Map.
+This new book features the first sheet-by-sheet facsimile of the 1507 World Map by Martin Waldseemüller—one of the most important maps in the history of cartography and the first map ever to display the name America.
+It tells the fascinating story behind the map’s creation in 16th-century France and rediscovery 300 years later in the library of Wolfegg Castle, Germany in 1901.
+It also includes a completely new translation and commentary to Martin Waldseemüller (ca.1470 – ca.1521) and Matthias Ringmann’s (1482 – 1511) seminal cartographic text, the Cosmographiae Introductio, which originally accompanied the World Map.

-John Hessler considers answers to some of the key questions raised by the map’s representation of the New World, including “How was it possible for a small group of cartographers to have produced a view of the world so radical for its time and so close to the one we recognize today?”; and “What evidence did they possess to show the existence of the Pacific Ocean when neither Vasco Nûnez de Balboa nor Ferdinand Magellan had yet reached it?”.
-There are no easy answers, and yet, as this fascinating book reveals, this group of unknowns created some of the most important maps in the history of cartography, and afford us a glimpse into an age when accepted scientific and geographic principles fell away, spawning the birth of modernity.
+In his Introduction, John Hessler summarizes the current state of knowledge on Waldseemüller and his collaborators and considers answers to some of the key questions raised by the map’s representation of the New World, including “How was a small group of cartographers able to produce a view of the world so radical for its time and so close to the one we recognize today?”, and “What evidence did they have to show the existence of the Pacific Ocean when neither Vasco Nûnez de Balboa nor Ferdinand Magellan had yet reached it?”.
+In posing answers to these—and other—questions, Hessler affords us a glimpse into an age when accepted scientific and geographic principles fell away, spawning the birth of modernity